Jhanwi/StockSense-Indian-Stock-Price-Forecaster/README.md

 - **Time-sensitivity**: Real-time quote fields may not always be present in metadata.
 When real-time metadata is absent, the tool falls back to the latest adjusted close from historical data.

 ---
+## Troubleshooting & common questions

+- **"The script prints 'No history returned'."**
+  - Possible causes: the ticker symbol is incorrect, delisted, or Yahoo has no data for that symbol.
+Confirm the symbol and, if needed, append `.NS` (NSE) or `.BO` (BSE).
+- **"Fields like EPS, float or dividend yield are missing."**
+  - Those are optional metadata fields; not all tickers include them on Yahoo.
+The tool will display `-` for missing values.
+- **"I see a mismatch in 52W high/low."**
+  - The code prefers metadata; if metadata is absent it computes 52-week high/low from historical closes.
+Differences may arise if metadata uses intra-day extremes rather than close prices.
+- **"Terminal output looks misaligned."**
+  - Ensure your terminal width is at least 120 characters (the script uses a default width of 140).
+Narrow terminals may wrap or truncate output.

+---

+## Development, testing and contribution guidelines

+- Clone the repository and run the script locally with different tickers to validate output.
+- Add unit tests for arithmetic and date logic where practical.
+- Keep the user-facing output backward-compatible (column labels, order).
+- For pull requests: include a descriptive title and a short rationale; include examples/screenshots when the change affects rendering.

+---